KomodoPlatform/NotaryNodes/proposals/ninja/README.md

 ## Disclosure
 Currently we operate re-elected nodes in Europe and Southern Hemisphere.

 Team is reformat of pre-existed cooperation between team member **kolo** (currently - election master) and **rnr** (ex. team member, notary node operator).
 New company will use Russia based company with hirable full-time managers, admins and network engnieers.
-Team will be sometimes adviced by **Kolo** on occasional basis without any financial agreements and rewards.
+Team will be sometimes supervised by **kolo** on occasional basis without any financial agreements and rewards.
 Only until self-consistent operation.
 Team also operates private financial and charity fund based on NINJA asset token.

-For the safety and stability reasons other team members will remain anonimous.
+For the safety and stability reasons other team members will remain anon.